 Whether you are a reporter, an activist, a business leader, a health worker or a regular citizen how can you know when public figures tell the truth and when they distort it?
 How can you decide what claims are fair and who to trust?
-To produce the reports for this site, we have used our own experience as journalists and the help and assistance of specialist experts in a range of fields, to draw up this checklist:
+To produce the reports for this site, we’ve used our own experience as journalists and the help and assistance of specialist experts in a range of fields, to draw up this checklist of fact-checking tips:

 1. Ask where is the evidence?